-It is important for the OAIS to recognize the separation that candifferences exist between physical-ownership, custody or possession of Content Information and ownership of intellectual property rights inover this information. -If itthe OAIS has created the information and is the legal owner of the Content Information, the OAIS may already haspossess the independence rights to do what is required to preserve the information and make it available.
-When If instead the OAIS is acquiring the Content Information or PDI from any other producer Producer or entity, the OAIS should ensure that there is a legally valid transfer agreement that either transfers ownership or the intellectual property rights of the item to the OAIS, or clearly specifies the rights granted to the OAIS or others and describes any limitations imposed by the rightsholder rights holder (s).
+It is important for the OAIS to recognize differences exist between ownership, custody or possession of Content Information and ownership of intellectual property rights over this information.
+If the OAIS has created the information and is the legal owner of the Content Information, the OAIS may already possess the rights to do what is required to preserve the information and make it available.
+If instead the OAIS is acquiring the Content Information or PDI from any other Producer or entity, the OAIS should ensure that there is a legally valid transfer agreement that either transfers ownership or the intellectual property rights of the item to the OAIS, or clearly specifies the rights granted to the OAIS or others and describes any limitations imposed by the rights holder(s).
 If only limited rights are transferred, the OAIS will need to determine if the limited rights are sufficient for Long Term Preservation.
-The OAIS should ensure that its subsequent actions to preserve the information and make it available conform withto these rights and limitations.
-When the OAIS does not acquire the intellectual property rights, the agreement should specify what involvement the rightsholder ights holder(s) will have in preservation, management or release of the information.- In most cases, it will be preferable for the OAIS to negotiate an agreement that specifies the rightsholder ights holder(s) requirements and authorizes the OAIS to act in accordance with those requirements without active involvement of the rightsholder ights holder(s) in individual cases.
+The OAIS should ensure that its subsequent actions to preserve the information and make it available conform to these rights and limitations.
+When the OAIS does not acquire the intellectual property rights, the agreement should specify what involvement the rights holder(s) will have in preservation, management or release of the information.
+In most cases, it will be preferable for the OAIS to negotiate an agreement that specifies the rights holder(s) requirements and authorizes the OAIS to act in accordance with those requirements without active involvement of the rights holder(s) in individual cases.

-The OAIS must assume sufficient control over the Content Information and Preservation Description Information so that it is able to preserve it for the Long Term. -There is no issue with the AIP's Packaging Information because, by definition, this is under internal OAIS control. -The problems of assuming sufficient control of the Content Information and Preservation Description Information, when they are largely digital, are addressed in three related categories, as follows:
+The OAIS must assume sufficient control over the Content Information and Preservation Description Information so that it is able to preserve it for the Long Term.
+There is no issue with the AIP's Packaging Information because, by definition, this is under internal OAIS control.
+The problems of assuming sufficient control of the Content Information and Preservation Description Information, when they are largely digital, are addressed in three related categories, as follows:

-- copyright implications, intellectual property and other legal restrictions on use; - authority to modify Representation Content Information; - agreements with external organizations.
+- copyright implications, intellectual property and other legal restrictions on use;

+- authority to modify Content Information;

+- agreements with external organizations.

-Copyright implications, intellectual property and other legal restrictions on use: -An Archive willmust honor all applicable legal restrictions.
-These issues occurIssues often arise when thean OAIS acts asacquires materials that are subject to legal restrictions or materials for which the intellectual property rights are held by a custodian. third party.
-An OAIS should understand the intellectual property rights concepts, such as copyrights, patents and any other applicable laws (e.g., data protection) prior to accepting copyrightedrestricted materials into the OAIS.- It can establish guidelines for ingestion of information and rules for dissemination and duplication of the information when necessary. -It is beyond the scope of this document to provide details of national and international copyright laws, related to such restrictions.
+Copyright implications, intellectual property and other legal restrictions on use: An Archive must honor all applicable legal restrictions.
+Issues often arise when an OAIS acquires materials that are subject to legal restrictions or materials for which the intellectual property rights are held by a third party.
+An OAIS should understand the intellectual property rights concepts, such as copyrights, patents and any other applicable laws (e.g., data protection) prior to accepting restricted materials into the OAIS.
+It can establish guidelines for ingestion of information and rules for dissemination and duplication of the information when necessary.
+It is beyond the scope of this document to provide details of national and international copyright laws related to such restrictions.